 Browsing one of our local bookstores in San Francisco, we came across a charming board book series – Hello World.
 We were enchanted – a book about colors in New York, shapes for Paris, opposites in London, and counting in San Francisco.
-And gave us the idea write a post about travel-themed board books for toddlers – cities, food, art in museums, transportation, wildlife.
+And gave us the idea write a post about travel-themed board books for toddlers – places to go, food, art in museums, nature.

 Before going on a vacation, explore the world with little ones sitting on your lap.
 Sturdy board books are designed for food-covered fingers, and no problem when chewed on, wildly tossed around, dropped on the floor.
 Take board books with you on your trip – to read in the airport, on the plane, or snuggling up at night in your hotel.

 Tip: The board book is only the beginning.
 While traveling, in Paris look for more shapes – arches under bridges, oval fountains in the Tuileries and Luxembourg Gardens, triangles and circles at the Pompidou Centre.
 Stop the taxi to find more lions in London British Museum.
 In San Francisco count cable cars and sea lions, taxis and hot dogs in New York.
 Pick your favorite dim sum, sushi or pasta in restaurants, look for Van Gogh or Monet in art museums.
 Board books about nature are perfect before a trip to the zoo or outdoor vacation.

 - New York: A Book of Colors by Ashley Evanson.

 Take a yellow taxi, view orange leaves on trees in Central Park, visit the green Statue of Liberty, watch the blue lights in Times Square.

 - 1 2 3 New York: A Cool Counting Book by Puck.

 No words, just numbers, and big bright graphics.
 One Statue of Liberty, three bridges, four skyscrapers, five taxis, seven subway cars, ten hot dogs.